Edgar-Donk/edgar-donk.github.io/README.md

 ````
 Ahha - now we can see that all widgets with a background element will react in a similar way, so if you haven't done it see what
 happens when you pass the cursor over our scrollbar example.
 By the by if we test for relief with a common mapping we get an
-empty result, so common is a specific instance.
+empty result, so common is a specific instance and not some form of wildcard.
 ````
 >>>s.map('.', 'relief')
 []